jennah1016/COMP398/README.md

 This is a semester-long project for an indepedent study in computer science, taken in the Spring 2024 semester.
 The purpose of this indepdent study is to create a project to help me develop my skills in HTML, CSS, and JavaScript.

+2024/04/01 update:
+  -added charset and viewport attributes to all HTML documents -connected first JS iteration to survey.html, primary function was to understand how JS and HTML work together

 2024/03/27 update:
   -revised sample plant profile, which still needs formatting revision at the time of its upload.
 CSS stylesheet is also revised to take these changes into consideration.
   -added text files with the different UI mockups I've been referencing while developing this project